SkylineCommunications/dataminer-docs/connector-help/connector_help/Geist RCX.md

 This page contains information provided by airflow sensors.
 This information is displayed in a table called **Air Flow Sensor Table**.

-It also displays a toggle button at the top of the page called **Polling Airflow Table**, which can be usedto enable and disable the polling of this specific table.
+It also displays a toggle button at the top of the page called **Polling Airflow Table**, which can be used to enable and disable the polling of this specific table.

 ### Smoke Alarm Page